astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

-If this is the `null` or otherwise the default value of the key's data type, then this method will do nothing. |
+If this the `null` or otherwise the default value of the key's data type, then this method will do nothing. |
 | value | [\`\`1](#T-``1 '``1') | (Required.)
 Value to be added/updated in the dictionary. |